-One of the leading causes of weight problems, hormonal imbalances trigger a range of other symptoms such as PMS, acne, painful breasts, migraines, cellulite, loss of libido, a disrupted monthly cycle, menopausal issues, and burn-outs.
+Hormonal imbalances trigger fat storage and weight gain, and many other nasty symptoms like PMS, acne, painful breasts, migraines, cellulite, loss of libido, a disrupted monthly cycle, menopausal issues, and burn-outs.

-Your hormones dictate virtually every part of your life: from your state of mind to your behaviour, body shape, eating habits and even your reaction to stress.
+Your hormones dictate virtually every part of your life: from your state of mind to your behavior, body shape, eating habits and even your reaction to stress.

-So it’s essential that we don’t ignore our hormones when something’s off!
-Luckily, there are many natural tools to help you in the process of rebalancing your hormones.
+The good news is that there are many natural tools to help you in the process of rebalancing your hormones.

 What Are Hormones Exactly?

-Hormones function as messengers between body systems to regulate your physiology and behaviour, such as digestion, metabolism, respiration, tissue function, sleep, stress, growth, movement, reproduction and mood.
+Hormones function as messengers between body systems to regulate your physiology and behavior, such as digestion, metabolism, respiration, tissue function, sleep, stress, growth, movement, reproduction, and mood.

 Hormones then tell your body whether you are hungry, sleepy, stressed or getting a little “frisky”.
 And it works both ways: hormones also tell you when to stop eating, when you need to wake up, when you need to calm down or when you’re not feeling so sexy.

-The first hormones that often come to mind are the sex hormones: oestrogen, progesterone and testosterone.
-There are many other hormones as well such as insulin, growth hormone, leptin, cortisol and melatonin, but for the sake of clarity, we’ll only focus on the sex hormones in this article.
+You’re probably familiar with the sex hormones: oestrogen, progesterone, and testosterone.
+But there are many other hormones too, such as insulin, growth hormone, leptin, cortisol, and melatonin.
+For the sake of clarity, we’ll just focus on the sex hormones in this article.

 Sex hormones control some of the most influential processes in the body such as pregnancy, puberty, regulating your cycle (men have a monthly cycle too!), menopause, hair growth, skin complexion and so on.